 Winter leagues are now under way, with curling opportunities available for those who are new to the sport as well as experienced curlers.

 The name says it all.
-This is the perfect league for those who are new to curling and want to get a taste of league play without committing to a full season.
+This is perfect for those who are new to curling and want to get a taste of what it’s all about.
 Experienced curlers are on hand to offer instruction and help with etiquette.
-Players don’t need a team for this league, they can register individually.
-This league is at 5:30 p.m. on Mondays and is broken into two sessions.
-The cost is $50 per session or $100. which includes club membership plus one session and open curling.
+Players don’t need a team; they can register individually.
+No equipment is necessary.
+It’s 6-8 p.m. on Mondays.
+The cost is $50 for the five-week session.

 This is a new league this year and was really popular in the fall.
 As the name implies, this league is for two-person teams, which can be two men, two women or one of each.
 The league is 3 p.m. on Sundays and is broken into two sessions.

-Three Open Leagues will be available this winter, including a new one at 5:30 p.m. on Sundays.
-The other two start at 5:30 p.m. on Wednesdays and Fridays.
+There are two Open Leagues available this winter, starting at 5:30 p.m. on Wednesdays and Fridays.
 Sign up as a four-person team, which can be all men, all women or any combination.
 The leagues attract some competitive teams but are mostly recreational in nature.
 Most curlers are there to have fun and develop their skills.